In this article I will give you the 5 simple steps you need to build an MVP people will pay for.

 Now that you’ve gathered a substantial amount of feedback from your first users, you just use this and your own vision of your product to guide the continued building.
 The early stage feedback is very valuable, so gather as much of it as you can, and let it help you shape your product into something worth paying for.
 This is where the true product starts to take shape.
 You might also realize that your original plan wasn’t what people wanted, but thanks to building an MVP instead of a full product, it will be easier for you to pivot your product in the right direction.

 These are the 5 simple steps you take to build an MVP people will pay for.
-If you would appreciate guidance in building an MVP people actually want, Buildpad might be for you.
+If you would appreciate a structured process to follow with guidance along every step of the way, ai cofounder might be for you.